fbpx

 3. Frances Williams hosta

-‘Frances Williams’ is a large variegated hosta with thick blue green leaves that have wide, irregular green-yellow borders.
+‘Frances Williams’ is a large variegated hosta with thick blue-green leaves and wide, irregular green-yellow borders.
 The chartreuse shade of the outer variegation is darker in the shade and more of a yellow lime-green if the plant gets morning sun.
-The thick yellow edges can burn in hot climates if the plant is not sited in the shade.
+The thick yellow edges can burn in hot climates if the plant is not sited in the shade or the plant lacks water.

 Medio-variegated hosta - captain kirk